Menopause, Weight Gain, and Exercise Tips

-- Strength training or a weight resistance exercise program helps build muscle mass and improve metabolism.
-Strength training also helps maintain bone mass.
-Because you lose muscle mass as you age, add this to your workouts, if you haven't before.
-Try doing this two or three times a week.
+- Strength training, or a weight-resistance exercise program, helps build muscle mass and improve metabolism.
+Strength training also helps you maintain bone mass.
+Because you lose muscle mass as you age, add strength training to your workouts, if you haven't before.
+Aim for two or three times a week.
 Examples of strength training include weight machines, dumbbells, exercise bands, yoga, and gardening.

-- Low-impact aerobics increases heart and respiratory rates.
-Walking is one of the best choices because you can do it anywhere, anytime.
+- Low-impact aerobics are good for your heart and lungs.
+Walking, for example, is one of the best choices, because you can do it anywhere, anytime.
 Other examples of aerobic exercises include swimming, cycling, aerobics, tennis, and dance.
 Exercise moderately for at least 30 minutes most, if not all, days of the week.

 - Whenever you can, add activity to your day.
-Wash the car, play hide and seek with your grandchildren, get in a game of ping pong.
+Wash the car, play hide and seek with your kids or grandchildren, get in a game of ping pong, etc.

 Before you begin exercising: